Back to blog

 Clear lines of communication

-It is important for any organization that there is a clear channel of reporting to ensure that an organization is productive.
-Knowledge of the structure of the organization, positions, and authorities can help in preventing or causing, depending on the case, opaqueness in different processes.
-This applies to every department regardless of the organizational level so decisions will be made based on proper information.
-Matrix structures, which are defined by project-based organizational divisions, do so even more.
-They support functional specialization of the roles people have in an organization and at the same time support integration.
-One of the key benefits of having a clear communication plan is that in defining the responsibilities everybody knows what they are expected to do.
+It is important for any organization to have clear reporting channels to ensure productivity.
+Knowing the structure, positions, and authorities helps prevent opaqueness in processes.
+This applies to every department across organizational levels, ensuring decisions are based on proper information.
+Matrix structures, defined by project-based organizational divisions, enhance this as they support both functional specialization and integration.
+Key benefits of a clear communication plan include defining responsibilities so everyone knows what they are expected to do.
 Please keep in mind the following things:

 • When communication is already established, organizations can function more smoothly, and avoid some situations which may cause confusion or misinterpretation of a task, which in turn may affect the productivity of an organization.